goethite/gostint-helm/README.md

 This starts consul, vault, mongodb and gostint services.

 ### Ingress Controller
-The helm chart also deploys an Ingress Controller on port 443 to allow a single api to provide access to both the Vault and GoStint APIs using path based routing, e.g.:
+The helm chart also deploys an Ingress on port 443 to allow a single api to provide access to both the Vault and GoStint APIs using path based routing, e.g.: